galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

  ![Overview of workflow](../../images/scrna_workflow.svg "An overview of the entire workflow")

-The first part of this tutorial will use example *FASTQ* data from a single batch, which we will perform [barcode extraction](#understanding-barcodes) and annotation upon.
+The first part of this tutorial will deal with batches, and use example *FASTQ* data from a single batch, which we will perform [barcode extraction](#understanding-barcodes) and annotation upon.
 Alignment and quality control will also be performed, and we will see how to construct a rudimentary count matrix.

-The second part of this tutorial will deal with [multiple batches](#multiple-batches), and a different set of example count matrices will be used in which to merge and perform quality control upon.
+The second part of this tutorial will deal with merging several output count matrices from (parallel) single batches generated in the first portion.
+[count matrices](#multiple-batches), and a different set of example count matrices will be used in which to merge and perform quality control upon.
 This will produce a final count matrix valid for downstream analysis.

 > ### Agenda